► Spy pictures of new Audi A8

 - Audi A8 5.0-litre V10 TDI 500bhp

-We expect to see the new saloon in 2016, with full sales due to start later in the year or spring 2017.
+We expect to see the new saloon in autumn 2017, with full sales due to start later in the year.